What Are the Causes & Symptoms of Dry Mouth, and How Do You Get Rid of It?

 Saliva is an essential component in your mouth that helps maintain oral health.
 Without enough saliva, you may be more susceptible to tooth decay since the saliva helps to wash away bacteria and food.
+Saliva helps keep your mouth moist, enables you to digest food, prevents bad breath and gum disease, and protects your teeth’s enamel.

-Causes of Dry Mouth
+What Causes Dry Mouth?

 A dry mouth, also known as xerostomia, occurs when your salivary glands are not producing enough saliva in your mouth.
 Often, this happens when you are dehydrated and do not have enough fluid to produce enough saliva.
 Another common reason you may experience dry mouth is if you are nervous or anxious.

-Whether you or your child are experiencing a dry mouth, some more serious reasons can cause dry mouth.
 If you are not feeling anxious and are not dehydrated, you are likely wondering, “Why is my mouth so dry?” and “What is a dry mouth a sign of?”

-Symptoms of Dry Mouth
+Dry Mouth Symptoms

 If you are not producing enough saliva, you may notice these signs and symptoms of a dry mouth most or all of the time: